Capability¶

 verdict: grossly non-normal data fail even if the coincidental \(C_{pk}\) shift is

 small.
-If it fails, mfgQC recommends a non-normal method — it does not silently switch.
+If it fails, mfgQC recommends a non-normal method.
+It does not silently switch.

 See Reading the assumption report.